CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Connectors.md

 ### Refresh

 Vehicles calculate their path before starting their journey.
 As a result, when you make changes to lane connectors, only vehicles spawned _after_ that point will be aware of the changes.

 To force a refresh, you can:

-* Enable **Customisations come in to effect immediately** in [](General.md) in [](Settings.md) to force vehicles to automatically recalculate their paths when lane connectors change.
+* Enable **Customizations come in to effect immediately** in [](General.md) in [](Settings.md) to force vehicles to automatically recalculate their paths when lane connectors change.
     * This may add some momentary lag on old potato computers or on big cities.
 * Or use the [Clear Traffic](Clear-Traffic.md) tool to remove all existing traffic from the map, leaving only newly spawned traffic that is aware of your changes.
 This causes less lag, but you have to do it every time.

 ### Deactivate